astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 was easy to make it go into an infinite loop with $\lambda x. x x$.
 How does that work here?

 ADVISOR.
-Well you were missing the occurs-check. \lamprolog unification includes it:
+Well you were missing the occurs-check. λProlog unification includes it:

 ```makam
 typeof (lam _ (fun x => app x x)) T' ?